cyclopcam/cyclops/readme.md

 the maximum keyframe interval.
 What seems to produce reasonable results is "-g 5 -crf 25".
 In my test video, this makes it about twice it's original size.

+Note that if WebCodecs became widely available (notably on common Android WebView releases, and Safari), then we'd be able to use that to decode all frames of a short clip into RAM, and seek trivially wherever we like.
+But until such time, we need to generate a keyframe-heavy clip.

+Ony my Xiaomi Note 9 Pro, I get annoying jitter when seeking backwards, even with a "-g 3" video.
+However, on a Xiaomi Note 10 Pro, that behaviour is already gone, so there's hope that eventually the mobile browsers will match the desktop browsers smooth random seeking, and we don't need to do anything else.

 # Architecture

 (These are a bench of self notes - reminders of topics to cover in comprehensive docs)